-This was the larger edition of FMATS so far, with two days of talks by world-leading experts from academia (Cambridge, Imperial College London, Inria Paris, University College London, Purdue, etc.), industry (Adelard, Galois, Google, Data61, etc.), and funding bodies (NSF).
+This was the larger edition of FMATS so far, with a hundred and twenty delegates and two days of talks by world-leading experts from academia (Cambridge, Imperial College London, Inria Paris, University College London, Purdue, etc.), industry (Adelard, Galois, Google, Data61, etc.), and funding bodies (NSF).